libscott/vmoney/README.md

 When the same inputs are spent twice, a conflict will occur on the `tx` file when the two recipients try to merge their repositories.
 This becasue `tx` files must be updated in correct sequence.
-The rest of the files in the data/ folder, in contrast, should never conflict, because they have unique paths and they are never mutated, just created and deleted.
+The rest of the files in the data/ folder, in contrast, should never conflict, because they have unique paths and they are never mutated, just created once and then deleted when spent.

 **What if the recipients never merge their branches?**

 It's up to the recipients to check that received transactions have been propagated throughout the network.
 This is a service that could be provided by trusted third parties.
-In Bitcoin, the blockchain performs this function and requires no trust (at least in theory).
+In Bitcoin, the blockchain performs this function and requires no trust (in theory).

 **How does it check that a transaction is valid?**